mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-aws/advanced-provisioning/index.md

 <p class="message--note"><strong>NOTE: </strong> Optionally you can use an existing internet gateway by defining the <tt>vpc.internetGatewayID</tt> field.</p>

-By default Konvoy modifies the default route table in the VPC, removing all the existing routes, and adding a route for the internet gateway with destination CIDR of `0.0.0.0/0`, even if you specified one with `vpc.routeTableID`.
+By default, Konvoy modifies the default route table in the VPC.
+It removes all the existing routes, and adds a route for the internet gateway, with destination CIDR of `0.0.0.0/0`, even if one is specified with `vpc.routeTableID`.
-You may set `vpc.overrideDefaultRouteTable: false` to disable this behavior.
+You can set `vpc.overrideDefaultRouteTable: false` to disable this behavior.

 It is also possible to disable creating the internet gateway by modifying a few options in the `cluster.yaml` configuration file.
 Doing so will also automatically set the kube-apiserver ELB to be `internal` and will not associate public IPs for all the EC2 instances.